Introduction

 }

-This approach demonstrates how to layer shadows, enriching the design and creating a more dynamic user experience.
+This approach demonstrates how to layer shadows, enriching the design and creating a more dynamic appearance.

 Lastly, consider a Hover Effect: